 But we passed the “easy part” (freezing our asses off in a suffocatingly-small swimming pool) and now just have to complete our check-out dives somewhere in Green Turtle Cay in the Abacos, where we’re likely sitting at this very moment drinking pink drinks with matching umbrella stirrers–ha, fooled ya!
 (I just love that I can set up my drafts to post in advance!)
 And here you thought I was sitting behind a computer somewhere in the greater Bay Area.
 Hopefully, we’ll both return with killer tans, a universal referral form allowing us to partake in recreational dives anywhere in the world (at the maximum of 100 feet, of course, because we follow the rules like that), and sans decompression sickness…but only time will tell (call this here post a cliffhanger if you please).

 ***P.S.
 I really want to thank you all for your incredibly kind comments about my grandmother, as well as your encouraging words after my marathon.
 You all rock!
-I’m constantly in awe of how caring the Internet is, and if I didn’t have a chance to respond to you individually (I don’t have e-mail addys for a lot of you, unfortunately), please know that I was touched by each and every word!
+I’m constantly in awe of how caring the Internet is, and if I didn’t have a chance to respond to you individually, please know that I was touched by each and every word!